wfearn/ros-morrf-project/README.md

 This runs something similar to turtlebot_config.launch except it uses a different costmap generator meant for the sphero robot.
 The paths generated with this will be farther from the obstacles than what you'll see with the other config files.

+Also the obstacles will be smaller, they're scaled up in the turtlebot window to compensate for the turtlebot's radius.

 ##How to set up the apriltag camera environment

 ####1.
 Apriltags